Karli writes as a therapeutic outlet and with the hope that her articles will be useful to others who have suffered psychological abuse.

 If you really want to know, the answer is a resounding NO, but it has nothing at all to do with you.
 They are not capable of establishing meaningful connections with people; they are incapable of having healthy, nurturing relationships.
 For the abusers who think they are experiencing love, it's purely conditional, and there are all kinds of strings attached.
 You are either all good or all bad, and in order to be seen as good you must be adoring and complacent.
 You cannot have thoughts, beliefs, or feelings that are different from those of the manipulator.

-It doesn't matter that they never loved you.
+It doesn't matter that your narcissistic ex never loved you.
 What does matter is that you are capable of loving another completely and unconditionally.
 You are able to feel joy when those you care about accomplish goals, get promotions, win marathons, and have other great things happen to them.
 Be thankful for this, and leave the psychopath to his or her own dysfunctional, delusional existence.

 4. Why Does S/He Seem So Happy With a New Love Interest?

-This is very similar to number 3 above, and it is also a question that can be answered.
-Again, the answer is no, for the same reasons outlined in #3.
+This is very similar to number 3 above.
+Your ex is no happier with the new victim than s/he was with you.
+For the same reasons outlined in #3.
 Each time the sociopath chooses a new victim, they start off idealizing him or her.
-If the the individual is narcissistic, borderline, or histrionic, chances are they really are (temporarily) enamored of the current object of their affection.
-If the individual is a straight up psychopath, they are more likely just finding amusement in manipulating the emotions of their new toy.
+If the individual is narcissistic, borderline, or histrionic, chances are they really are (temporarily, and very conditionally) enamored of the current object of their affection.
+But if the individual is a straight-up psychopath, they are more likely just finding amusement in manipulating the emotions of their new toy.

 Try not to dwell on the negative, but don't kick yourself for wondering about it.
 Instead, try to shift your focus to something more helpful.
 For instance, how can you avoid getting into another toxic relationship?
 How can you learn to spot narcissists and other abusers?

-You can't change anyone else, especially psychopaths, but you can change you.
-You can change how you think and how you react.
-You can learn to watch out for red flags, and you can establish strong personal boundaries.
+You can't change anyone else, especially psychopaths.
+However, you can change you.
+Essentially, you can change how you think and how you react.
+Learn to watch out for red flags, and you can establish strong personal boundaries.
 It won't be easy, but it will empower you.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.